navysealtf9k/Analysis_of_Power_save_mode/README.md

 # Analysis_of_Power_save_mode
 This repository details my final project for UBC's design of experiments course ( [STAT 404](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-course&dept=STAT&course=404)).
-In this project, my team and I investigated if turning on the power save mode had a statistically significant effect in reducing a phone battery's average drain time.
+In this project, my team and I investigated if a phone's power save mode had a statistically significant effect on reducing its battery's average drain time.

 # REPO Contents